ferfabricio/hydrator/README.md

 # Hydrator

-PHP Library to hydratate objects with class setters
+PHP Library to hydrate objects with class setters

 ## Instalation